CareerExplorer’s step-by-step guide on how to become a welder.

 The first step to choosing a career is to make sure you are actually willing to commit to pursuing the career.
 You don’t want to waste your time doing something you don’t want to do.
 If you’re new here, you should read about:

 Still unsure if becoming a welder is the right career path?
-Take the free CareerExplorer career test to find out if this career is in your top matches.
+Take the free CareerExplorer career test to find out if this career is right for you.
 Perhaps you are well-suited to become a welder or another similar career!

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.

 It is a common misconception that tradesmen and tradeswomen do not have to be well educated.
 That may have been the case in decades past, but with advancements in technology and rising competition for jobs, education is required.

 While in high school: